-The market prices of our Ordinary Shares and ADSs are subject to fluctuation, which could result in substantial losses by our investors.
+The market prices of our ordinary shares and ADSs are subject to fluctuation, which could result in substantial losses by our investors.

-The stock market in general and the market prices of our Ordinary Shares on the TASE and ADSs on the Nasdaq, in particular, are subject to fluctuation, and changes in these prices may be unrelated to our operating performance.
-We expect that the market prices of our Ordinary Shares and ADSs will continue to be subject to wide fluctuations.
-The market price of our Ordinary Shares and ADSs are and will be subject to a number of factors, including:
+The stock market in general and the market prices of our ordinary shares on the TASE and ADSs on the Nasdaq Capital Market, in particular, are subject to fluctuation, and changes in these prices may be unrelated to our operating performance.
+We expect that the market prices of our ordinary shares and ADSs will continue to be subject to wide fluctuations.
+The market price of our ordinary shares and ADSs are and will be subject to a number of factors, including:

-- announcements of technological innovations or new products by us or others; - announcements by us of significant acquisitions, strategic partnerships, in-licensing, out-licensing, joint ventures or capital commitments; - expiration or terminations of licenses, research contracts or other collaboration agreements; - public concern as to the safety of drugs we, our licensees or others develop; - general market conditions; - the volatility of market prices for shares of biotechnology companies generally; - success or failure of development projects; - departure of key personnel; - developments concerning intellectual property rights or regulatory approvals; - variations in our and our competitors' results of operations; - changes in earnings estimates or recommendations by securities analysts, if our Ordinary Shares or ADSs are covered by analysts; - statements about the Company made in the financial media or by bloggers on the Internet; - changes in government regulations or patent decisions; - developments by our licensees; and - general market conditions and other factors, including factors unrelated to our operating performance.
+- announcements of technological innovations or new products by us or others; - announcements by us of significant acquisitions, strategic partnerships, in-licensing, out-licensing, joint ventures or capital commitments; - expiration or terminations of licenses, research contracts or other collaboration agreements; - public concern as to the safety of drugs we, our licensees or others develop; - general market conditions; - the volatility of market prices for shares of biotechnology companies generally; - success of research and development projects; - departure of key personnel;

+- developments concerning intellectual property rights or regulatory approvals; - variations in our and our competitors' results of operations; - changes in earnings estimates or recommendations by securities analysts, if our ordinary shares or ADSs are covered by analysts; - changes in government regulations or patent decisions; - developments by our licensees; and - general market conditions and other factors, including factors unrelated to our operating performance.

-These factors and any corresponding price fluctuations may materially and adversely affect the market price of our Ordinary Shares and result in substantial losses by our investors.
+These factors and any corresponding price fluctuations may materially and adversely affect the market price of our ordinary shares and result in substantial losses by our investors.